TDAILab/tutorial-template/docs/source/start.rst

-You execute the Sam command to create a resource in AWS.
+You execute the Sam command in your terminal to create a resource in AWS.

 .. code-block:: python

    sam build

-If the build is complete, you deploy with a guide.
+If the build is complete, you deploy with a guide in your terminal..

 .. code-block:: python